aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 Management Console, navigate to AWS CodeBuild service and see the newly created project named something like *rp2-cicd-pipeline-abcd1234*.

+The suffix *abcd1234* in your AWS CodeBuild project name is the solution deployment id.
+This value can be used to test this solution, once deployed successfully.

 ### Deploy Solution